pmalen327/skPractice/README.md

 # skPractice
 Practicing SKlearn with binary data.
 Classifiers and regressors.
+Halving grid search to optimize parameters.